mortonne/psifr/docs/development/transitions.rst

 of conditionalizing a sequence analysis.

 Similarly to the
-:py:func:`~psifr.transitions.transitions_masker`, the sequences masker will yield the output position, previous item, current item, and possible items for each transition.
+:py:func:`~psifr.maskers.transitions_masker`, the sequences masker will yield the output position, previous item, current item, and possible items for each transition.
 Here, however, there is a list of values corresponding to positions within the sequence.
 For example, :code:`curr[-1]` is the